zbtolon/get-support/howtogetsupport.md

 1. Clearly describe in the case summary that the case is about a potential security vulnerability.
 1. Provide details of the potential security vulnerability by including one of the following items:
 * A phone number at which you can be reached to discuss the issue.
 * Details of the issue.
 You must encrypt the details as a block of text in the body of the case.
-You must also provide instructions on how IBM Support can securely contact you to get decryption instructions.
+You must also provide instructions on how {{site.data.keyword.IBM_notm}} Support can securely contact you to get decryption instructions.